NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 This manual describes systems when aircraft is in English/imperial mode.
-The menu items etc. is different in Swedish/metric mode, maybe in future will make manual for that also.
+The menu item names and units etc. is different in Swedish/metric mode, maybe in future will make manual for that also.

-Some of these features that has to do with multiple flightplans or map-areas, wont work in older than FG 2017.3.1.

 Flightplans
 ===========
 The aircraft has 12 plans.
 4 mission (1-4) and 8 return to base plans (A & B for each landing base).
 Additionally it can have 6 map-areas defined.
-See also last section in this document: pre-loading plans.
-If your FG is older than 2017.3.1 you will only have 1 plan, that is used for both mission and RTB.
 Notice since clicking key 'Y' is the same as LS on TI display, this will also switch plan if you are already on a mission plan.